 The activities for which you are requesting funding:

-If you receive a grant you must submit a final report upon completion of the project.
+If you receive a grant, you will have to complete the project and submit a final report in Nova.
 See Terms and Conditions – receipt of OAC project grant funds for more information on reporting obligations.
-Complete and submit the report in Nova.

 Complete and submit an application in Nova, OAC’s online grant application system.
 You will be able to do this approximately three months before the deadline.

-Your application includes:
+Your application will include:

 Complete instructions and requirements are in the application in Nova.

-For information on how assessors rate applications see the Evaluation Rubric – Activity Projects.
+For information on how assessors rate applications see the Guide to OAC Assessment and the Evaluation Rubric – Activity Projects.

-For help creating a profile or submitting an application in Nova, see the Nova User Guide.
+For details on creating a profile or submitting an application in Nova, see the Nova User Guide.

-The OAC identifies artists with disabilities as people who have physical, mental or learning conditions with long-term, temporary or varying effects that may be apparent or not.
+Artists with disabilities: The OAC identifies artists with disabilities as people who have physical, mental or learning conditions with long-term, temporary or varying effects that may be apparent or not.

-The OAC identifies Deaf artists as distinct from artists with disabilities based on the Canadian Hearing Society’s definition of “Culturally Deaf,” a term that refers to individuals who identify with and participate in the language, culture, and community of Deaf people.
+Deaf artists: The OAC identifies Deaf artists as distinct from artists with disabilities based on the Canadian Hearing Society’s definition of “Culturally Deaf,” a term that refers to individuals who identify with and participate in the language, culture, and community of Deaf people.